 Eliminating Unhealthy Relationships to Promote and Preserve Healing

 An unhealthy relationship is a relationship between two or more people wherein the participants continually and unknowingly rob one another of essential life-giving freedoms.
 The “lost freedom” is a direct result of the blind support created by “dependent” behavior.
 The people in the relationship have no idea that they are harming themselves or each other; they simply cannot see that they are contributing to this mutual loss of freedom.

 Healing is therefore not just about building healthy relationships; it is also about eliminating the unhealthy relationships from a person’s past.
-Learning to acknowledge and use healthy boundaries provides the RMS client with the knowledge, wisdom, and strength to move away from those who have helped to facilitate or support their abuse of substances or other negative behaviors.
+Learning to acknowledge and use healthy boundaries provides the RMS student with the knowledge, wisdom, and strength to move away from those who have helped to facilitate or support their abuse of substances or other negative behaviors.

 Breaking Free From Codependency

 Any unhealthy relationship is fraught with conflict, tension, and destructive outcomes.
 Young adults who develop friendships with people who enable their failure to launch surround themselves with people who support their self abuse.
 Simultaneously, they eliminate positive people who would oppose these poor choices.

 As these young people begin to heal, the opposite becomes true.
 At RMS, we provide them with a solid and supportive environment where healthy relationships replace the destructive ones.